sassoftware/viya4-monitoring-kubernetes/monitoring/OpenShift.md

 that is provided on Openshift is read-only, SAS Viya Monitoring deploys a separate instance of Grafana in order to provide access to dashboards for SAS Viya components.

+**Note:** When deploying on other cloud providers, the ServiceMonitors for SAS Viya Logging are deployed as part of SAS Viya Monitoring.
+On OpenShift, these ServiceMonitors are deployed as part of SAS Viya Logging.

 ## Prerequisites

 * [Kubernetes](https://kubernetes.io/) version 1.19+